rswinkle/sdl_img/README.md

 The slideshow feature is smart enough to wait long enough to finish any gif being displayed even if that takes longer than the specificed delay.
 ESC ends the slideshow.
 All other controls work while in slideshow mode.

+Something to note about the rotation functionality are that while it will rotate any image, it will only ask whether you're sure you want to save single frame images because stb_image_write does not support gifs at all, let alone animated gifs.
+It will try to detect the type from the extension and output that type if possible, otherwise jpg is the default.

 Advanced Usage
 ==============